sean-clayton/two-swords/chapters/magic.typ

 - They do not require a #ts-link(<magical-implements>)[magical implement] to cast.
 - They do not follow normal #ts-link(<casting-a-spell>)[spell-casting procedures].

-#grid(
-  columns: 2,
-  gutter: 1em,
-  [
 === Time to Cast
 - Can take as little as a few minutes.
 - Can take as long as weeks, months, or even years to complete.
-  ],
-  [

 === Dangers
 - Seen as dangerous & deadly magic, practiced only by those with ill-intent.
 - Are almost always illegal in settlements, punishable by exile or even death---often without trial.
-  ],
-)

 #large-heading(level: 2)[Hexes]<hexes>